-- Check whether measures taken for detection of changes are appropriate. - Check whether all parts of the legally relevant software are covered by the checksum.
+- Check whether measures taken for detection of changes are appropriate. - Check whether all parts of the legally relevant software and all device-specific parameters are covered by the checksum.

-P6: Protection against inadmissible intentional changes

-Legally relevant software and measurement data shall be secured against inadmissible intentional modification, loading or swapping of hardware memory.

-- 1. For protection against manipulation using the user interface, see P3. - 2.
-For protection against manipulation using communication interfaces, see P4. - 3.
-Measurement data are already considered to be sufficiently protected, if only legally relevant software processes them (e.g. in memory or registers).

-- 4. A checksum or an alternative method with the same level of requirements shall be provided in order to support the detection of software modifications. - The calculated checksum or an alternative indication of software modification shall be made visible on command for control purposes. - The checksum or the alternative indication is calculated over the legally relevant software.
-The software that organizes the generation of checksums or alternative indications is part of the legally relevant software. - 7.
+Risk Class B Risk Class C Risk Class D RISK Class D P6: Protection against inadmissible intentional changes Legally relevant software and measurement data shall be secured against inadmissible intentional modification, loading or swapping of hardware memory.
+Specifying Notes: 1.
+For protection against manipulation using the user interface, see P3.
+2. For protection against manipulation using communication interfaces, see P4.
+3. Measurement data are already considered to be sufficiently protected, if only legally relevant software processes them (e.g. in memory or registers).
+Specifying Notes: A checksum or an alternative method with the same level of protection shall be provided in order to support the detection of software modifications.
+The calculated checksum or an alternative indication of software modification shall be made visible on command for control purposes.
+The checksum or the alternative indication is calculated over the legally relevant software.
+The software that organizes the generation of checksums or alternative indications is part of the legally relevant software.
 If a checksum is used, the algorithm shall have a key length of at least 4 bytes; (See also Extensions L and T).

-The documentation shall describe the protection methods.

-Description of measures that have been taken to protect the software and device-specific parameters, in particular the method of checksum calculation and nominal checksums or alternative methods with the corresponding nominal indication.
+Required Documentation: The documentation shall describe the protection methods.
+Description of measures that have been taken to protect the software and device-specific parameters, in particular the method of checksum calculation and nominal checksums or alternative